Best Bee Safe Weed Killer

 Just because they use common household ingredients – don’t think they are not strong.
 Use them with care and take the same precautions as you would with other chemicals.

-This is an effective way to kills weeds and relatively inexpensive.
+But, it is an effective way to kills weeds and relatively inexpensive.
 Spray late in the day when most bees have stopped foraging.

-A mix can be stored and used again within a few weeks.
 You will need to repeat application throughout the summer as more weeds will return.
 In truth, natural sprays don’t seem to work as long as commercial mixtures.

 Corn Gluten for Weed Control